abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Mathematically, the order as a construct is represented (much like a monoid) by two components.

-One is a *set of things* (e.g. colorful balls) which we sometimes call the order's *underlying set*.
+>An order is a set of elements, together with a *binary relation* between the elements of the set, which obeys certain laws.
+{: .definition}

+We denote the elements of our set, as usual, like this.

 ![Balls](../04_order/balls.svg)

-And the other is a *binary relation* between these things, which are often represented as arrows.
+And the *binary relation* is denoted as an arrow.

 ![Binary relation](../04_order/binary_relation.svg)

-Not all binary relationships are orders --- only ones that fit certain criteria, which we are going to examine as we review the different types of orders.
+And the laws are different depending on the type of order.

 ## Linear order

 Let's start with an example --- the most straightforward type of order that you think of is *linear order* i.e. one in which every object has its place depending on every other object.
 In this case the ordering criteria is completely deterministic and leaves no room for ambiguity in terms of which element comes before which.
 For example, order of colors, sorted by the length of their light-waves (or by how they appear in the rainbow).